Injury, Drug Testing and Your Workers’ Comp Benefits

 And just because you test positive doesn’t necessarily mean that’s the end of the story.

-For example, if the second sample comes back negative, the burden falls back on to your employer to prove “..by a preponderance of the evidence” that your injury was caused by intoxication.
+For example, if the second sample comes back negative, the burden falls back on your employer to prove “by a preponderance of the evidence” that your injury was caused by intoxication.
 “Preponderance of the evidence” is a lower legal standard than “clear and convincing” evidence.
 If they are able to establish pre-requisites to get the presumption, it is then assumed that the injury was indeed caused by intoxication.

-On the other hand, a claimant (i.e. injured worker) can then show that the injury was NOT caused by intoxication by clear and convincing evidence, which usually is accomplished through a re-test at the employee’s expense.
+On the other hand, a claimant (i.e., injured worker) can then show that the injury was NOT caused by intoxication by clear and convincing evidence, which usually is accomplished through a re-test at the employee’s expense.

 As we stated earlier, a positive test doesn’t necessarily mean you will lose all benefits.
-In fact, workers’ comp medical benefits are not affected at all – regardless of fault or whether you were intoxicated.
+In fact, workers’ comp medical benefits are not affected at all—regardless of fault or whether you were intoxicated.

 This is because workers’ comp in Colorado and across the U.S. is a “no-fault” system.
 In exchange for immunity from lawsuits, employers agree to take on the risk and expense of workplace injuries.
-Conversely, workers receive a guaranteed safety net in the event of an on-the-job injury in exchange for not suing their employer under common liability laws.

-Drug and alcohol use/intoxication can have some consequences though for any potential severance pay or unemployment benefits.
+Drug and alcohol use/intoxication can have some consequences, though, for any potential severance pay or unemployment benefits.
 Testing positive for drug or alcohol usage can disqualify you from receiving unemployment compensation.
-You can get these benefits restored though if you provide documentation that you’re attending a drug treatment program.
+You can get these benefits restored, though, if you provide documentation that you’re attending a drug treatment program.

 If you’ve sustained an injury at work and tested positive for drugs/alcohol, do not let your employer skip out on their obligation to treat your injury.

-While many employers claim intoxication as the cause of an injury, they rarely succeed in denying non-medical benefits due to intoxication (…except in the case of a DUI while driving for work).
+While many employers claim intoxication as the cause of an injury, they rarely succeed in denying non-medical benefits due to intoxication (except in the case of a DUI while driving for work).
 This is especially true in cases where an injured worker tests positive for marijuana.
 In cases like this, establishing that the injury was caused by intoxication is nearly impossible.